 Privacy loss is a particular harm resented by many.
 Privacy can mean seclusion, hiding one's self, identity, and information; it can convey control over one's personal information and who can see it; it can signal control over sensitive or personal decisions, without interference from others; or it can mean protection against discrimination by others based on information about oneself.
 All these meanings matter in the case of Tim Stobierski, who, shortly after starting a new job at a publishing house, was demonstrating a Facebook feature to his boss when an advertisement for a gay cruise appeared on his news feed.
 He wondered, "how did Facebook know that I was interested in men, when I had never told another living soul, and when I certainly had never told Facebook?"
 The Pew Research Center showed that about half of all Facebook users feel discomfort about the site's collection of their interests, while 74 percent of Facebook users did not know how to find out how Facebook categorized their interests or even how to locate a page listing "your ad preferences."
 A platform's assumptions remain opaque even as users resent the loss of control over their information and the secret surveillance.
+A additional monetizable data points.46 Facebook instructs users to hide posts they do not like, or to unfollow the page or person who posted it, and, only as a third option, to report the post to request its removal.47 Under pressure, Facebook established an oversight review board and charged it with evaluating (only an infinitesimal fraction of) removal decisions.
+Facebook itself determines which matters proceed to review.48 Directed to promote freedom of speech, not to guard against hatred or misinformation, the board has so far done little to guard against fomented hatred and violence.49

 Tech companies may respond that users can always quit.
 Here, too, a conflict of interests is present.
-Facebook exposes individuals to psychological manipulation and data breaches to degrees that they cannot imagine.
-Most users do not even know how Facebook uses their data or what negative effects can ensue.
-The loss of control compounds the unintended spread of personal information.
+Facebook exposes individuals to psychological manipulation and data breaches to degrees that they cannot imagine.44 Most users do not even know how Facebook uses their data or what negative effects can ensue.45 The loss of control compounds the unintended spread of personal information.